Caisho/ncc-video-extractor/README.md

 ## Installation

-Ensure you have Python 3.13 or higher and `uv` installed.
+Ensure you have Python 3.11 or lower and `uv` installed.
 You can find `uv` installation instructions [here](https://github.com/astral-sh/uv).

 **Additionally, `yt-dlp` often relies on `ffmpeg` for merging video and audio formats or for converting video formats.
 Please ensure `ffmpeg` is installed on your system.
 You can typically install it using your system's package manager (e.g., `sudo apt install ffmpeg` on Debian/Ubuntu, `brew install ffmpeg` on macOS).**